ACUPUNCTURE & CHINESE MEDICINE FOR FERTILITY ANTIGONISH & NEW GLASGOW

 In a study of in vitro fertilization, the research team compared patients who received various Chinese herbal medicines (in certain combinations) to those without.
 They found that Chinese herbs helped increase the success rate of fertilization by thickening the endometrium and improving the fertility and embryo qualities (7).

 It must be noted that although these trials and reviews showed a positive effect, reviews prior showed evidence to be unclear.
-Even though the research is promising, more positive research is required to say that acupuncture for fertility is effective.
+Even though the research is promising, more positive research is required.

 Chinese medicine techniques that may be included in an acupuncture session?